dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 :::moniker range=">= aspnetcore-2.2"

-Runtimes for 64-bit (x64) and 32-bit (x86) apps are present on Azure App Service.
+ASP.NET Core apps can be published [framework-dependent](/dotnet/core/deploying/) because the runtimes for 64-bit (x64) and 32-bit (x86) apps are present on Azure App Service.
 The [.NET Core SDK](/dotnet/core/sdk) available on App Service is 32-bit, but you can deploy 64-bit apps built locally using the [Kudu](https://github.com/projectkudu/kudu/wiki) console or the publish process in Visual Studio.
 For more information, see the [Publish and deploy the app](#publish-and-deploy-the-app) section.

 :::moniker-end